Abhimrt/VirtualDSA/README.md

 # Virtual DSA

-In this project I am try to build a virtual representation of the Algorithms and Implementation of that algorithms
+In this project, I am trying to build a virtual representation of the Algorithms and Implementation of that algorithms.

 ## Run Locally